RPIP-73: rETH Protection From Underperforming Nodes Source

 Abstract

-This proposal introduces a permissionless on-chain challenge mechanism to exit significantly underperforming minipools and megapool validators.
+This proposal introduces a permissionless on-chain challenge mechanism to exit minipools and megapool validators that are significantly underperforming.
 Target timeliness flags are used to approximate attestation performance.

 Motivation

-Rocket Pool node operators have been expected to perform well, since underperformance results in lower rewards.
-Despite this existing performance incentive, some node operators significantly underperform, with validators offline for extended periods of time (for example, abandoned validators).
+Rocket Pool node operators have been expected to perform well, as underperformance results in lower rewards.
+Despite this existing performance incentive, some node operators significantly underperform, with validators offline for extended periods (e.g., abandoned validators).
 This reduces the relative value of rETH, as yield losses are socialized across all rETH holders.

-This proposal chooses an approximation that allows an objective on-chain implementation over subjective off-chain solutions.
+This proposal chooses an approximation that enables an objective on-chain implementation rather than subjective off-chain solutions.

 Specification